-Although there exists a safe zone based solution for moving window queries [5], this technique is not applicable to the moving circular range queries.
-In Section II we show that it is not possible to extend this technique to the case of the circular range queries as the problems of monitoring moving window queries and circular queries are inherently different.
+Although there exists a safe zone based solution for moving window queries [6], this technique is not applicable to the moving circular range queries.
+In Section 2 we show that it is not possible to extend this technique to the case of the distance based range queries as the problems of monitoring moving window queries and the distance based range queries are inherently different.
 We apply an aggressive approach to prune the objects/entries that cannot affect the results and/or the safe zone.
 Our pruning rules are tight and the performance of our solution is close to optimal.